Bolt raises $182M to expand its on-demand transportation network in Europe and Africa – TechCrunch

 The company’s rise has been an interesting counterpoint to the likes of Uber, which built its business with early, aggressive — and as it turned out, very costly — growth into multiple markets and product areas, a number of which it has more recently been divesting (see also here, here and here for other examples).

 Founded originally as Taxify and slowly growing the business just around ride-hailing for a number of years in less-scrutinized emerging markets, the company rebranded in 2019 as it kicked its strategy into a higher gear, with launches in cities like London and a move into micromobility, primarily around electric scooters.
-Its current list of biggest markets reflects that mix: Villig said they were the UK, France, South Africa and Nigeria.
+Its current list of biggest markets reflects that mix: Villig said they were the U.K., France, South Africa and Nigeria.

-Not all of that has been smooth, with too-aggressive moves, such as a failed initial launch in London — scuppered when regulators quickly responded to its attempt at exploiting a loophole to get a license — quickly burning the company (and possibly teaching Villig a lesson he’s tried to remember going forward).
+Not all of that has been smooth, with too-aggressive moves, such as a failed initial launch in London — scuppered when regulators quickly responded to its attempt to exploit a loophole to get a license — quickly burning the company (and possibly teaching Villig a lesson he’s tried to remember going forward).

 Even with the shift, Villig said that his aim is to keep the company operating on the same frugal ethos when it comes to considering new investments and how to grow.
+And that gives a potentially different cast to news of, say, Bolt rolling out newer scooter models, or commitments to carbon reduction.

-He noted that in this year that has seen so many job losses, in particular in businesses that have seen massive drops in uses, Bolt has not laid off anyone.
+He noted that in a year that has seen so many job losses, particularly in businesses that have seen massive drops in users and usage, Bolt has not laid off anyone.

 It’s interesting, indeed, to see how and which companies choose to “zig” while others “zag” at the moment.

 The food delivery business is a case in point.
 We are seeing a number of consolidations underway, with Uber acquiring Postmates, and Just Eat Takeaway (itself a big merger) acquiring Grubhub.
 Alongside that there have also been a number of closures of smaller players that found it too costly to try to scale.
+Within that context, Bolt is doubling down on food delivery, with Bolt Food in 16 countries and 33 cities and plans for more cities in the coming year.

 “What most people have not realized is that the food part is what we are most optimistic about,” Villig said.

 “Currently we are adding restaurants by the day.
 There are cost synergies on a lot of fronts, including the supply side, where drivers can serve passengers and food.
 But also today we have had to decline some drivers for car-based services because they don’t have the right licenses, but now we can offer them to carry goods on bikes, which doesn’t require that license at all.
 We can offer something to drivers that we weren’t able to do.
 And what that means is no need to spend money on finding drivers.”

 That willingness to find the way ahead even in what looks like a murky or hard market is what has brought investors around this time.
 Villig said they were already talking to a lot of them, and so it made sense to close the round to prepare for 2021.